-In accordance with the Americans with Disabilities Act of 1990 (ADA) the Nursing Program at Standard Healthcare Services, Inc. makes every effort to provide reasonable accommodations for all individuals with a disability.
-The program does not discriminate against applicants because of gender, sexual orientation, age, ethnic background, political affiliation, or disability.
+In accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Standard College provides accommodations for individuals with a disability in order to assure equal access to the nursing educational programs.
+Standard College does not discriminate against applicants or students because of gender, sexual orientation, age, ethnic background, political affiliation, or disability.
+Accommodations are assigned to an individual with a disability to mitigate the impact of the functional limitations caused by the disability.